pyani-plus/pyani-benchmark/README.md

 │ --alphabet                  [dna|rna|prot]  Seed sequence alphabet [default: dna]                   │
-│ --poolsize                  INTEGER         Maximum size of evolving genome pool. [default: 100]    │ │ --subrate                   FLOAT           Per-symbol substitution probability. [default: 0.01]    │ │ --version                                   Show the application's version and exit.                │ │ --install-completion                        Install completion for the current shell.               │ │ --show-completion                           Show completion for the current shell, to copy it or    │ │                                             customize the installation.                             │
+│ --poolsize                  INTEGER         Maximum size of evolving genome pool. [default: 100]    │ │ --subrate                   FLOAT           Per-symbol substitution probability. [default: 0.01]    │ │ --version                                   Show the application version and exit.                  │ │ --install-completion                        Install completion for the current shell.               │ │ --show-completion                           Show completion for the current shell, to copy it or    │ │                                             customize the installation.                             │